Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures

 \subsubsection{Interventions on Model Outputs Including Recalibration and Thresholding}

 The inductive bias here is that irrespective of the cause of bias, fairness can be addressed at the output of the model.
-Some of these methods intervene on the model output via altering the decision threshold so that equal odds constraints are achieved, as in~\cite{hardt2016} by selecting an operating point where the receiver operating characteristic curves for different populations intersect (or variations on this approach).
-Alternatively,~\cite{pleiss2017fairness} uses re-calibration across subpopulations to debias models.
-While these methods are often effective -- especially in case of debiasing models operating on categorical data -- they have limitations in that they do not make more consequent changes on the data and the model itself to address the root causes of bias, as was argued also in~\cite{hardt2016}.
-This may especially be an issue for image/video applications and is the reason why an alternate path is pursued herein.
+Some methods adjust the decision threshold to achieve equal odds across groups, as in~\cite{hardt2016}, or re-calibrate the model for different subpopulations, as in~\cite{pleiss2017fairness}.
+These methods work well for categorical data, but they do not address the underlying causes of bias in the data and the model, which may be more important for image/video applications, as argued in~\cite{hardt2016}.
+Therefore, we explore a different approach.